akeneo/pim-helpcenter/content/md/first-steps/manage-your-measurements.md

 :::

 :::info
 To guarantee that the PIM is functional and runs smoothly, we defined a volume limitation of 50 units per measurement family.
-If you try to create more than 100 measurement families, you will receive a blocking message.
+If you try to create more than 50 units per measurement family, you will receive a blocking message.
 :::

 ## Edit a unit in a measurement family